stefanhendriks/Dune-II---The-Maker/README.md

   - terrain smoothing adjustments with walls
 - see structures (draw them)
 - select my structure
+- use my infantry to take over enemy structures
+  - the more damaged the structure is, the more chance of taking over
+  - (fatal for the infantry, but chance of capture)
 - have enemies to defeat
   - enemy units should not be visible when shrouded
   - enemy units should not be selectable